Macron challenged by far right as French vote for president

 Associated Press

-PARIS (AP) — French voters headed to polling stations nationwide Sunday for the first round of the country’s presidential election, one that seemed for months like a shoo-in for French President Emmanuel Macron but is now a tossup amid a strong challenge from the far right’s Marine Le Pen.
+PARIS (AP) — French voters streamed to polling stations Sunday for the first round of a tense contest for the presidency, with incumbent Emmanuel Macron’s hopes of re-election clouded by a strong challenge from the far right’s Marine Le Pen.

-Macron, a centrist, is asking France’s 48 million voters for a second five-year term — but there are 11 other candidates and widespread voter apathy standing in his way.
-Many French also blame Macron for not doing enough to help them cope with the soaring costs of food, fuel and heating, or say he has ignored domestic concerns amid his focus on the war in Ukraine.
+Macron, a centrist, is asking France’s 48 million voters for a second five-year term.
+But he was up against 11 other candidates and widespread voter anger and apathy.
+Le Pen, in particular, has tapped into the foremost issue on many voters’ minds: living costs that have soared amid the disruptions of war in Ukraine and the economic repercussions of western sanctions on Russia.

-With war raging on the European Union’s eastern border, this French presidential election has significant international implications, including the potential to reshape France’s post-war identity and indicate whether European populism is on the ascendant or in the decline.
+With its potential to reshape France’s post-war identity, especially if Le Pen wins, the election has wide international significance.
+A Macron victory would be seen as a defeat for European populists.
+It might also not be cheered in the Kremlin: Macron has strongly backed sanctions on Russia, while Le Pen has worried publicly about their impact on French living standards.

+Le Pen gave a little wink Sunday as she dropped the blue envelope containing her choice into a ballot box in the northern town of Henin-Beaumont.
+Afterward, she said “given the situation in the country and in the world,” Sunday’s election outcome could determine “not only the next five years, but probably the next 50 years” in France.

-France is the 27-member bloc’s second-largest economy after Germany, the only one with a U.N.
-Security Council veto, and its sole nuclear power.
-And as Russian President Vladimir Putin keeps up his military’s assault on Ukraine, French power will help shape Europe’s response.
+In the 27-member European Union, only France has a nuclear arsenal and a U.N.
+Security Council veto.
+As Russian President Vladimir Putin keeps up his military’s assault on Ukraine, French power is helping to shape the European response.
 Macron is the only leading presidential candidate who fully supports the NATO military alliance.

-France operates a manual system in which voters are obliged to cast paper ballots in person.
-People who can’t do that can make arrangements ahead of time to authorize someone else to vote for them.

-Bundled up against the April chill, voters lined up Sunday at one polling station in southern Paris even before it opened.
-Once inside, they placed their paper ballots into envelopes and then into a transparent box, many wearing masks or using hand gel as part of COVID-19 measures.
-In the Paris suburb of Saint-Denis, a small boy waited patiently for his father to complete his secret ballot by hand.
+Macron and his wife, Brigitte, voted together in the seaside resort of Le Touquet, making their choices in voting booths with curtains of blue, white and red — the colors of the French flag.

+France operates a low-tech voting system, unchanged for generations, with paper ballots cast in person and hand-counted.

 Polls on Sunday close at 7 p.m.
 (1700 GMT) in most places and an hour later in some larger cities.
-By noon, just over a quarter of France’s electorate had cast ballots, slightly down from previous elections.
-Pundits before the vote suggested a low turnout could hurt Macron’s chances, but it could also hurt Le Pen too.

-Many presidential contenders made early visits to their own polling stations.
-Valerie Pecresse of the conservative Republican Party cast her vote in Velizy-Villacoublay, southwest of Paris.
-Le Pen showed up in Henin-Beaumont, a town in struggling northern France, while Macron and his wife voted in Le Touquet, a coastal resort town on the English Channel.
+By mid-afternoon, just shy of two-thirds of the electorate had cast ballots, with some voters turning their civic duty into a family outing, bringing along children and dogs.

-Far-left firebrand Jean-Luc Melenchon — one of half a dozen candidates on the left — has seen a late rise in the polls.
-Extreme-right pundit Eric Zemmour and Paris Mayor Anne Hidalgo of the Socialists are among others vying to be installed in the presidential Elysee Palace.
+Among the big unknowns was whether hard-left firebrand Jean-Luc Melenchon — one of half a dozen candidates on the left — would upset the expected scenario of a Macron against Le Pen runoff.
+Polls suggested Melenchon might fall short, coming in third place.

 Macron for months looked like a shoo-in to become France’s first president in 20 years to win a second term.
-But that scenario evaporated in the campaign’s closing stages as the pain of inflation and rising gas, food and energy prices became the dominant election theme for many low-income households.
-They could drive many voters Sunday into the arms of Le Pen, Macron’s political nemesis.
+But Le Pen ate into his polling lead in the campaign’s closing stages, as the pain of rising gas, food and energy prices became a dominant election theme for many low-income households.

 In 2017, Macron trounced Le Pen by a landslide to become France’s youngest modern president.
 The win for the former banker — now 44 — was seen as a victory against populist, nationalist politics, coming in the wake of Donald Trump’s election to the White House and Britain’s vote to leave the European Union, both in 2016.